How to setup File Storage

-The simple setup allows you to start using local storage with two simple hooks.
+The simple setup allows you to start using file storage with two simple hooks.
 By using the

 acp/storage/file/directory hook, you can set the storage directory to a folder on your file system.
 Only a single folder can be active at the time by using this hook.